wpcampus/wpcampus-gatsby-theme/README.md

 ## Code standards

-This repo uses `eslint` to check for and enforce coding standards.
+This repo uses `eslint` and `stylelint` to check for and enforce coding and CSS standards.

 It also includes settings for Visual Studio Code.